jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [ Photos of guard rails next to automobile roads. ]
 ```

 So what about the other side?
-Right?
-There are two things you do
+There are two things you do with the
-with the future of your software.
+future of your software.
 One is, you add new capabilities.
+The other
-The other thing is you fix the ones you did not get, you know, done so
+thing is you fix the ones you did not get done so well.
-well.

 And I like to ask this question: what is true of every bug found in the
 field?